-Research has shown that attending support groups can be extremely positive for stressed caregivers.
+Research has shown that attending support groups can be extremely positive for stressed parents and caregivers.
 Attending one can reduce the sense of isolation which can be all too common, provide a safe place to discuss issues (and realise that others are going through similar experiences and you're not alone!), increase both emotional support and knowledge/strategies, and provide many more positive and empowering effects.

-To this end FASD-CAN has been building a team of invested, FASD-informed caregiver support group facilitators around the motu, who meet kanohi ki te kanohi / face to face, usually on a monthly basis.
+To this end FASD-CAN has been building a team of invested, FASD-informed support group facilitators around the motu, who meet kanohi ki te kanohi / face to face, usually on a monthly basis.
 See the list below.

 If you would like to become a volunteer facilitator for parents and caregivers in your area, please get in touch with us.
 We provide some training and support – and a little funding for tea and cake!

-Monthly online support group
+Monthly ONLINE support group

-In April 2023 we launched an ONLINE support group which all caregivers and whānau are warmly invited to join, whether you have a local, in-person support group or not.
+In April 2023 we launched an online support group which all caregivers and whānau are warmly invited to join, whether you have a local, in-person support group or not.
 You can join in at any time.
 Our online group is facilitated by FASD-CAN staff and long-term members, all of whom have lived experience of raising a person with FASD and are highly FASD-informed.

-Find out more and register here.
+Find out more about our online support group and register here.

-FASD-CAN Regional Caregiver Support Groups
+FASD-CAN Regional Support Groups

 North Island